Skip to Main Content

 • If copying a video, do not use any more of the video than the amount needed to serve your purpose.

-• Avoid copying videos from materials created and marketed primarily for use in courses such as the one at hand (e.g. from a textbook, workbook, or other instructional materials designed for the course).
+• Avoid copying videos from materials created and marketed primarily for use in courses (e.g. from a textbook, workbook, or other instructional materials designed for the course).
 Use of more than a brief excerpt from such works on digital networks is unlikely to be transformative and therefore unlikely to be a fair use.

 • Make sure that the video content serves a pedagogical purpose; do not use it as entertainment.